capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part II: Getting Started and Recording Your Work

-After installing Anaconda, find the "Spyder" app in the installation folder or your programs menu, which will provide a nice user interface.
-On the department astro linux machines, you can simply type `spyder` in the command prompt after you have activated `unc_anaconda` and your virtualenv `astro` (for details see instructions for setup).
-Spyder may take a while to start up, because of all the python libraries it is loading.
+After installing Anaconda, search for anaconda on your computer and open up the anaconda navigator app which will have a nice user interface.
+Then, find the "Spyder" app.

 ![Screenshot of Spyder](spyder.png)